 The text reproduced below was prepared by the Informal Working Group on Automotive - Life Cycle Assessment (A-LCA).
 It is a proposal for a new [Mutual] Resolution [No. 5 (M.R.5)] concerning Automotive Life Cycle Assessment (A-LCA).
 It is submitted to the Working Party on Pollution and Energy consideration at its 93rd session.

-[Chain of custody]
+Chain of custody

-The LCA methodology guidelines for automobiles assume that the inputs (input resources), outputs (products), and processes are not each a single system, but a complex system with multiple inputs and outputs.
-In a complex system, it is necessary to introduce the concept of Chain of Custody to increase the transparency and reliability of allocation of product characteristics.

-Chain of Custody models are classified into the following five categories according to the definitions of ISO 22095 (Table 4, Figure 13).
+In the automobiles supply chain, the multiple inputs (resources), outputs (products), and processes exist, and the LCA of automotive products is generally conducted within a complex system.
+As a method for the appropriate allocation and management of environmental attributes within such a system, Chain of Custody may be applied.
+ISO 22095:2020 specifies five models of Chain of Custody (Table 4, Figure 13).

 Table 4 Chain of Custody Models